Y45H-GitHub/Animal-Welfare-Tracker-Application/README.md

 ### APIs
 - **Google Maps API**:
-Used to convert addresses to geographical coordinates (latitude and longitude) Display the location on the map.
+  -Used to convert addresses to geographical coordinates (latitude and longitude)
+  - Display the location on the map.